davidalger/devenv/README.md

 # Development Environment
+This setup relies on VirtualBox and Vagrant running on Mac OS X to power the virtualized environment.
+These technical dependencies are installed as part of the setup process using [Homebrew](http://brew.sh) and [Homebrew Cask](http://caskroom.io).

 ## System Requirements
-* Mac OS X 10.9+
+* Mac OS X 10.9 or later
-* An HFS+ **Case-sensitive** partition mounted at `/Volumes/Server` (opting to not use a case-sensitive partition may result in database issues)
+* An HFS+ **Case-sensitive** partition mounted at `/Volumes/Server` or `/server`

 ## Environment Setup

-1. Retrieve your personal access token from the [GitHub Settings](https://github.com/settings/tokens) page and set this in your current shell by running the following (replacing <your_api_token> with the one you previously retrieved from your GitHub account):

-        export HOMEBREW_GITHUB_API_TOKEN=<your_api_token>

-2. Run the following to install the necessary dependencies and a few general developer tools.
-Note: You may be prompted for your password a few times mid-run:
+1. Install technical dependencies and setup the environment, entering your account password when prompted (this may happen a few times):

         curl -s https://raw.githubusercontent.com/davidalger/devenv/master/vagrant/bin/install.sh | bash

-3. Install the vagrant based developer environment on your machine:

-        cd /server
-        sudo chown $(whoami):admin /server
-        git init
-        git remote add origin https://github.com/davidalger/devenv.git
-        git fetch origin
-        git checkout master
-        vagrant status
         source /etc/profile

-4. Add the following to the `/etc/hosts` file on the host machine using `mate /etc/hosts` or `sudo vi /etc/hosts`:
+2. Append the following to the `/etc/hosts` file on the host machine using `mate /etc/hosts` or `sudo vi /etc/hosts`:

         ##################################################
         ## Developer Environment